Rear inflatable safety belt

 See also:

-WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that you use extreme caution when using any device or feature that may take y ...
+WARNING: Driving while distracted can result in loss of vehicle control, crash and injury.
+We strongly recommend that you use extreme caution when using any device that may take your focus off t ...